lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/pyboard/tutorial/usb_mouse.rst

 Restoring your pyboard to normal
 --------------------------------

-If you leave your pyboard as-is, it'll behave as a mouse everytime you plug it in.
+If you leave your pyboard as-is, it'll behave as a mouse every time you plug it in.
 You probably want to change it back to normal.
 To do this you need to first enter safe mode (see above), and then edit the ``boot.py`` file.
 In the ``boot.py`` file, comment out (put a # in front of) the line with the